The University has a range of specialist research facilities available for external organisations to access.

 The Institute for Process Research and Development (iPRD) is a collaborative venture bringing together chemists and chemical process engineers with industry to improve manufacturing processes of fine chemicals, pharmaceuticals and new materials.
 We have a 650m2 process development laboratory, facilities within this include:

-- Process analytics technologies (PAT) (turbidity, FTIR, pH, UV-vis, HPLC, GC, mass spec) for inline and online monitoring of reactions
+- Process analytics technologies (PAT) (turbidity, Fourier transform infrared spectroscopy (FTIR), pH, Ultraviolet-visible (UV-vis), High Performance Liquid Chromatography (HPLC), Gas Chromatography (GC) and mass spectrometry) for inline and online monitoring of reactions.

 Working with our facilities and academic expertise, we offer professional services that include:

 - Process optimisation to reduce costs and energy use and increase product quality.

 - Training and teaching including the Institution of Chemical Engineers (IChemE) and the Royal Society of Chemistry (RSC) approved training.

 Leeds Electron Microscopy and Spectroscopy centre

 The Leeds Electron Microscopy and Spectroscopy centre specialises in the microscopic and spectroscopic characterisation of solid materials.
 The centre works across academic disciplines, delivering advanced materials characterisation techniques.
 These help relate a materials physical properties (such as its mechanical or electronic behaviour) to its chemistry and structure at the micron to angstrom scale.
 Our team of qualified and trained experts take time to understand your business needs and advise on the appropriate techniques.

 Leeds Nanotechnology Cleanroom